Project Finance and PPPs

 5 - 8 November 2019

 > Program fee includes all study materials, books and software that are required for the program as well as daily luncheons.

 Program fee is exempt from VAT for clients located in the Netherlands.
 For other EU and Non-EU clients, VAT may be due by client and will not be charged by AIF.
 Fees may be subject to change.

-92% of the attendees in the April 2016 session would recommend the Project Finance and PPPs program to their colleagues.
-(Note: the program was called Project Finance)
+100% of the attendees in the April 2018 session would recommend the Project Finance and PPPs program to their colleagues.

 “The program challenged me to look at certain subjects in a different way.”

 “The program gives a different perspective to project finance and enables participants to understand project viability and valuation.”